mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # When set to true, players will not have option to open shulker boxes while in combat
   # Combat timer can be defined under combat section
   PreventInCombat: true
+  # Money cost to open shulker box, if player doesn't have enough money then we will not allow to open shulker box from inventory
+  # Setting this to 0 will disable money requirement
+  # This can be bypassed with cmi.openshulker.free permission node
+  CostToOpen: 0.0
 Vanish:
   # Defines default states of vanish edit options for players
   # This will not have any effect if player already edited his vanish mode with vanishedit command